The U.S. Embassy in Minsk is pleased to announce its annual Fulbright competition for Belarusian scholars for the 2021-2022 academic year.

 - Urban Planning

 The selection of candidates for the Fulbright Visiting Scholars Program is carried out by the Public Affairs Section of the U.S. Embassy in Minsk.
-Short-listed candidates will be interviewed in December, final selection and placement will be made in early 2018.
+Short-listed candidates will be invited for an interview.